MMAPS: End-to-End Multi-Grained Multi-Modal Attribute-Aware Product Summarization: Experiment

-\item \ours achieves the best results in most evaluation metrics on all datasets, especially outperforming other methods by a large margin on BLEU metrics.
-VG-BART, V2P and \ours all use the same PLM (BART) as the backbone, but \ours performs much better than others on most metrics.
+\item \ours achieves the best results in most cases, especially outperforming other methods by a large margin on BLEU metrics.
+VG-BART, V2P and \ours all use the same PLM (BART) as the backbone, but \ours performs much better than others in terms of most metrics.
 For example, our method exceeds the best baseline by $15.76\%$ and $16.82\%$ for BLEU-4 and S-BLEU on Home Appliances, respectively.
-The results show that \ours consistently generates high-quality product summaries that are closer to human-written summaries.
+The results indicate that \ours consistently generates high-quality product summaries that are closer to human-written summaries.

 \item In a few cases, baselines outperform \ours.
 However, they do not show robust performance as \ours.
 For example, Lead shows a superior performance on the METEOR metric, which considers the number of chunks.
 Moreover, as explained by the authors of V2P~\cite{SongJLZCN22}, V2P obtains better scores on Rouge-1 and Rouge-2 on the Clothing category (the performance of \ours is 2.85\% and 3.84\% worse than V2P on Rouge-1 and Rouge-2) since human-written summaries in the Clothing category are more likely to contain the vision-related attributes.
 However, compared to \ours, both Lead and V2P do not show consistently good performance on all metrics across the three categories.